artefactory/choice-learn/docs/paper/paper.md

 The large datasets now available open the door for the use of more complex models that can otherwise be difficult to estimate with little data.
 Recent publications outlines this possibility with neural networks approaches [@Han:2022; @Aouad:2023] or tree-based boosting models [@Salvadé:2024].
 The existing libraries [@Bierlaire:2023; @Brathwaite:2018; @Du:2023] are usually not built to integrate such non-linear approaches.

-Choice-Learn's proposes a model structure that integrates parametrized models such as the Conditional-MNL [@Train:1987] as well as more complex ones like RUMnet [@Aouad:2023] or TasteNet [@Han:2022].
+`Choice-Learn` proposes a model structure that integrates parametrized models such as the Conditional-MNL [@Train:1987] as well as more complex ones like RUMnet [@Aouad:2023] or TasteNet [@Han:2022].
 It is based on Tensorflow [@Abadi:2015] using already existing efficient implementation of optimization algorithms such as LBFGS[@Nocedal:2006] or different version of the gradient descent[@Tieleman:2012; @Kingma:2017].
 It also enables GPUs usage for parameters estimation that can prove to be particularly time saving.
-Moreover, Choice-Learn also aims at helping for building new and custom choice models with a common inheritance scheme that minimizes the user's work.
+Moreover, `Choice-Learn` also aims at helping for building new and custom choice models with a common inheritance scheme that minimizes the user's work.
 Compared to usual implementations there are not limit to utility formulation, as long as it is possible to define a derivative function.
 Finally, this TensorFlow backbone ensures an efficient use of the models in a production environment.
 Many state-of-the-art tools are provided for TensorFlow based models deployment and serving.

 ## Tools for choice modelling

-Choice-Learn also ambitions to offer a set of tools revolving around choice modelling.
+`Choice-Learn` also ambitions to offer a set of tools revolving around choice modelling.
 Assortment optimization is a common usecase that leverages a choice model in order to find which subset of alternatives is the most optimal with regards to a metric.
 A generic implemenation is proposed in the library so that estimated choice models are easily plugged into such optimization processes.

 # Examples